shepherd-group/pydmqmc/docs/source/dev/design_philosophy.rst

 If you want to extend the functionality of pydmqmc, perhaps by adding support for new :ref:`Systems <ref-systems>` or :ref:`Methods <ref-methods>`, there are a few key design choices that you should keep in mind.
-These elements of pydmqmc's design philosophy are explained below.
+These elements of pydmqmc's design philosophy are summarized in the following section and explained in more detail below.

-For each element of pydmqmc's design philosophy, the main takeaways are summarized in the first paragraph.
-The rest of the section is then spent explaining why that design element is in place as well as discussing how it is implemented in the code.
 Implementation discussions are kept at a high level; for concrete details on how to implement your own classes see the :ref:`dev-new-systems` and :ref:`dev-new-methods` documentation.